What counselling can help with:

 e.g. adjusting to living with your own health issues or those of a loved one, for instance cancer, MS, dementia, strokes

-• disability and living with sensory losses
+• disability, mobility challenges and living with sensory losses

 living in an inaccessible and non-inclusive world; changes in abilities and independence